KirandeepMarala/Olympics-azure-data-engineering-project/README.md

 ---

 ## 🎯 Conclusion
 This project demonstrates a comprehensive **data engineering pipeline**, showcasing how to process, store, and visualize data in a cloud-native ecosystem.
-The **Power BI dashboard** provides an intuitive way to explore and understand Tokyo Olympics 2021 data.
+The **Power BI report** provides an intuitive way to explore and understand Tokyo Olympics 2021 data.

 Feel free to reach out for any questions or suggestions! 😊